 I thought of something simple but effective that would engage the minds of young people; a symbolic bracelet, loaded with messages, that would be fun to make and wear.

-The Peace Mala double rainbow bracelet soon attracted the attention of my students who declared it a brilliant idea.
+I hoped that it would educate my pupils in a fun way and help stop the bullying.
+To my great joy it did!
+It spread through the school like wildfire.
 Members of faith communities across South Wales welcomed it as a positive move in the right direction to encourage respect and harmony in the community.

 With this encouragement, my students and I applied for a Prince's Trust Millennium Award which we were granted in October 2002.
 We were awarded the best part of £15,000.
 This gave us what we needed to set up a wonderful youth project that could promote peace, tolerance, respect and religious harmony in our local community.